 Its southern tier has been named as one of the top 10 places for Baby Boomers to live in the United States.
-The overall cost of living is lower on average than comparable areas.
+The overall cost of living is lower on average than in comparable areas.
 It provides easy access to rural neighborhoods and sights, as well as cultural havens such as Baltimore, Washington, DC, and Philadelphia.
 It’s York, Pennsylvania.
 And people are moving to York, PA, both as individuals and families, for the opportunity to enjoy Norman Rockwell’s American idyllic dream life.

 The county of York, PA, situated along the southern border of the commonwealth, is home to just over 430,000 residents.
 Despite its quaint characteristics – rolling hills, farmlands dotted with livestock, wide-open spaces – it’s also known for being the Factory Tour Capital of the World.
-This unusual title has been earned due to the plethora of industrial entities that are clustered throughout the county, not the least of which are Harley-Davidson Motor Company and Utz Quality Foods, two of the top ten York county employers.
+This unusual title has been earned due to the plethora of industrial entities that are clustered throughout the county, not the least of which are Harley-Davidson Motor Company and Utz Quality Foods, two of the top thirty York county employers.

 If you’ve been searching for a place to put down roots in the northeast, it would be tough to find a location more picturesque and centrally located than York, PA.
 A few of the highlights of relocating to York, PA, include:

 - Solid school and college choices.
 Whether you’re looking for a private school for your elementary-aged child, a public school for your tween or a college atmosphere for your soon-to-be high school graduate, York County has exactly what you need.
 Many of the schools in the area receive excellent marks for academic performance, and the college and trade schools provide the chance for people of all ages to explore their dream jobs.